 Out-and-Back to the Fullerton Arboretum (1.9 mi total) Following the directions above to the showcase park, go across State College, and then another several blocks of sidewalk to the arboretum.
 That makes a wonderful destination for a picnic lunch or for touring it.
 It is free to roam around its 25 acres with trails going all over the place, so you may want to drive there if you want to spend any time there at all.
 (Lots of places to sit and about the most dense place for nature photography there is.)

 ____That space has a function in dam design however.
 It’s the distance, not the area that counts.
 That distance plus the distance under the dam to the tower where the water enters the penstocks is calculated to consume by friction most of the energy in the outflow of the dam when the water in front of the dam is quite full which means a lot of pressure.
 For more on the technical aspect of flood control dams, click on –> Dams and Spillways of Fullerton.

 Click on a picture to see it full screen.

-I feel strongly in the value of pretend parks on busy streets.
-It provides a touch of green for motorists to see but also provide evidence that there is a park nearby.
+I feel strongly in the value of pretend parks on busy streets such as the one that announces Acacia Park on State college and Yorba Linda.
+It provides a touch of green for motorists to see but also provides evidence that there is a park nearby.
 Trail entrances on streets serve the same purpose even if by unfortunate circumstance there’s no parking nearby.
-The large sign at the pretend park (State College and Yorba Linda) has the only words the motorists can see.
+The large sign at this pretend park (State College and Yorba Linda) has a few words the motorists can see.
 But unfortunately they are the wrong words if you want them to use the trail or the park.
 It says “Green Belt”.
 Fullerton has several green belts.
 If that sign is ever to be replaced, it should say “Acacia Park” and then an angled arrow that points to the right and up.